saintmalik/blog.saintmalik.me/docs/setting-up-ghost-blog-on-linode.md

 where email = myownmail@gmail.com;
 ```

-//Replace the email with the email of the user you want to chnage thier password
+//Replace the email with the email of the user you want to chnage their password

 if the operation gets successful, you should see a response like this